gokull-lakshmanan/Data-Analytics-Projects/README.md

 # Data Analysis Projects

 This repository showcases my data analysis skills and experience through a collection of projects.
 I am passionate about leveraging data to extract actionable insights and drive informed decision-making.
-This README provides an overview of my skills and serves as a central hub for navigating my project portfolio.
+This README provides an overview of my skills and serves as a summary of the projects that demonstrate my expertise in data analysis.

 ## Skills